aleworkout/Tutorial-Deploy-Governance/Readme.md

 At this point you might want to spend a couple minutes inspecting the HardHat setup if this is your first time working with it.

-Check out this guide for more info: [https://hardhat.org/getting-started/](https://hardhat.org/getting-started/)

 ### Create the files